Matamata-Animator/Matamata-Studio/README.md

 - General
   - Allow the program to "flow" from one section to the next, so the user can make an animation without exiting the program
   - Autobuild :heavy_check_mark:
-  - Automatic updates:heavy_check_mark:
+  - Automatic updates :heavy_check_mark:
-  - Automatic dependency install
+  - Automatic dependency install :heavy_check_mark:
-    - Ubuntu
+    - Ubuntu :heavy_check_mark:
-    - Windows
+    - Windows :heavy_check_mark:

 ## Tutorial